 * In Pirates Of The Caribbean 3, the pirates of the world realize they must combine into a mighty armada for their last stand when Davy Jones is forced to ally with the British against them.
 Click here for photo of Jack and some of his new allies (over 300k, photo swiped from a Russian website of all places), or see official theatrical trailer below.

 * Johnny Depp hopes there will be a 4th Pirates movie (already being written), but no word from the studio yet.
-Jerry Bruckheimer is working on "National Treasure 2", but says there could be another Pirates movie if Disney wants to finance it * So far, Tim Burton's Nightmare Before Christmas characters have taken over Disney's Haunted Mansion each October, the Finding Nemo cast has taken over the previous submarine ride (at least at Disneyland in California starting June 11, 2007.
+Jerry Bruckheimer is working on "National Treasure 2", but says there could be another Pirates movie if Disney wants to finance it.
+The special effects in Pirates 3 made it the most expensive movie ever made by Disney Studios * So far, Tim Burton's Nightmare Before Christmas characters have taken over Disney's Haunted Mansion each October, the Finding Nemo cast has taken over the previous submarine ride (at least at Disneyland in California starting June 11, 2007.
 It originally shut down in 1998 to be rebuilt around the flop animated film "Atlantis, The Lost Empire").
-And now the characters from the Pirates movies have been added to the Pirates Of The Caribbean ride in Disneyland in 2006 (click on the treasure chest to see video of movie characters in the ride, or click the book to learn pirate words).
+And now the characters from the Pirates movies have been added to the Pirates Of The Caribbean ride in Disneyland starting in 2006 (click on the treasure chest to see video of movie characters in the ride, or click the book to learn pirate words).
 There are also plans to change Tom Sawyer's Island in Disneyland to a Pirates theme.
 Previous version of the ride (1994).
 "Mr. Toad's Wild Ride" was shut down for servicing recently and some joked that it will re-open as "Paris Hilton & Nicole Richie's wild drunk-driving ride"

 The "Captain Jack Sparrow's Pirate Tutorial" is a special event that takes place daily in front of the Pirates of the Caribbean attraction.
 The character of Captain Jack Sparrow (a Disneyland actor) holds court in enlisting budding pirates to join his crew.
 Alongside Captain Jack is Mack, his faithful crewman.
 Together they teach the audience how to be a pirate.
 There is also Pirate music.
 The time of the performances can be found on the Magic Kingdom's schedule.
 I don't know if this is done at the other Disney parks.
 There is something similar with a Star Wars theme in Tomorrowland